 On the other hand, you are not allowed to respond forcefully if you provoked the force being used against you (or in response to a verbal provocation alone), or if you initially consented to the action.
 You also cannot respond with force to resist an arrest made by a peace officer (even if you believe the arrest to be unwarranted).

-You can learn more about defending yourself (both from unlawful action and criminal accusations) by continuing to explore our site.
+You can learn more about defending yourself (both from unlawful action and criminal accusations) by continuing to explore our site or contact us today.